MileHacker Logo

 Boat Tours & Cycling

-• Sailing/Boat Tours: Numerous operators conduct boat trips on the Étang de Thau (usually including oyster farm visits and tastings) or along the Sète coastline.
-These tours present insight into the local sea creatures and aquaculture.
+• Sailing/Boat Tours: Numerous operators conduct boat trips on the Étang de Thau (usually including oyster farm visits and tastings) or alongside the Sète coastline.
+These tours present insight into the area's sea creatures and aquaculture.

 • Cycling routes and mountain biking: Sète has an excellent network of cycle paths.
 The "Lido" path is a highlight, providing an even, scenic ride along the beaches.